pauldotknopf/pauldotknopf.github.io/posts/2019-03-10-you-dont-need-cake-anymore-the-way-to-build-dotnet-projects-going-forward.md

 }
 ```

+All the goodness of targets, but with a regular old .NET project supported by any IDE/debugger!

 Now this is rather rudementary, but NUKE takes this multiple steps even further.
 It is pretty much in feature-parity with Cake in terms of the functionality it provides.
 I'll leave it to you to [see for yourself](https://nuke.build/), if you wish.

 # But who cares?
 Why not Cake?